MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 ### Handling HTTP errors

 If the request fails (for example, with 400 Bad request), the service stops processing your script and writes an error message to the log.
-The message includes the request's HTTP status code but not the error message in the body of the response.
-If you need to get the response body, call the `fetch(url, params)` version instead and set the muteHttpExceptions parameter to **true**.
+The message includes the request's HTTP status code but not the error message that might be in the body of the response.

+If you need to get the response body, call the `fetch(url, params)` method instead and set the muteHttpExceptions parameter to **true**.
 Setting muteHttpExceptions to **true** always returns control to your script.
-Your script should then call the `getResponseCode()` method to determine the success or failure of the request and act accordingly.
+You'll then need to call the `getResponseCode()` method to determine the success or failure of the request and act accordingly.

 ```javascript
     var response = UrlFetchApp.fetch('https://contoso.com', { muteHttpExceptions: true });